 This article presents key points to help you understand the advantages of PIM solutions and make an informed decision about whether implementing a PIM system is the right strategic move for your eCommerce business.
+As online retail grows, rising customer expectations for detailed, accurate product information are a key driver for adopting PIM.

 Let’s begin by saying a few words about the beginning of PIM solutions.